anulikitha-immadisetty/Machine_Learning_Lab/README.md

 **Introduction**

 The Machine Learning Lab is designed to provide participants with hands-on experience and practical skills in machine learning.
-Over the course of four months, learners have delved into essential Python libraries for data manipulation and analysis, laying the groundwork for advanced machine learning concepts.
+Over the course of four months, delved into essential Python libraries for data manipulation and analysis, laying the groundwork for advanced machine learning concepts.

 **Topics Covered**